bonni208/Business_Ethics/Business_Ethics.md

 This scene demonstrates how business ethics can move beyond simply right or wrong.
 Misunderstandings can so easily arise, even with good intentions.
 While this story is fictional, these kinds of misunderstandings and opportunities for our biases to negatively impact us our relationships happen all the time in a business context.

+Why is business ethics more than just a binary understanding of right and wrong?

+[[ ]] Because it only applies to cultural contexts
+[[ ]] Because it solely relies on legal regulations [[X]] Because it involves navigating moral ambiguity and considering how decisions affect others [[ ]] Because it is entirely objective

 Business ethics is a multidimensional field that requires individuals and organizations to navigate complex ethical terrain.
 It involves considering diverse perspectives, weighing competing values, and making principled decisions that align with one's values and the expectations of society.
 Recognizing the presence of grey areas in business ethics underscores the need for critical thinking, ethical reasoning, and continuous reflection on ethical principles in the corporate world.